kvweldon/Discovering-Information-using-Nmap/README.md

 ![image](https://github.com/kvweldon/Discovering-Information-using-Nmap/assets/141193154/d80dd45e-fd40-453b-bf91-c96e079d546f)

-I ran a ping sweep of the network to see which systems would respond to the discovery.
+I ran a ping sweep of the network to see which systems would respond to the discovery and saved it to the file, client_pingsweep.nmap, using "203.0.113.0/24 -sn -oN client_pingsweep.nmap".
 I was able to discover a number of hosts on the subnet.

 ![image](https://github.com/kvweldon/Discovering-Information-using-Nmap/assets/141193154/e8c5a43a-3556-4bf8-b79a-7f7a984a94fb)

+Next I ran a SYN scan of the top 100 common ports and captured the output in all available formats to a file with the basename client_scan1 using "nmap 203.0.113.0/24 -F -sS -oA client_scan1".
+The SYN scan(-sS) typically has the best chance of finding open ports because it simulates the initial communication attempt from a valid client.

 ![image](https://github.com/kvweldon/Discovering-Information-using-Nmap/assets/141193154/57ab8a64-e479-4aec-b8c3-cf5ecd0d451f)